ManMyth0/crypto-bot-api/README.md

 - **For limit orders**: Either `base_size` OR `quote_size` is required (not both)

 ### Validation Response
-Instead of failing with errors, the API returns a ValidationResult containing:
+The API performs validation before submitting orders and returns a ValidationResult containing:
 ```json
 {
     "isValid": true,